sampaul10/Fitness-Tracker/README.md

 # Fitness-Tracker

-U-Fit is an fitness tracker web application that helps the user to track their workouts and provide guides on exercises.
+U-Fit is an fitness tracker web application that helps the user to track their workouts and provides guides on exercises.

 ## Content